Cricut | Cutting Machines

 Picking the best Cricut machine

-A lot has changed in Cricut machines, we’ve gone from manual die-cutting machines where you would physically load in a design to new digital machines, some of which only work with an internet connection and wireless Bluetooth.
-Let’s take a look at some of the features we’ve considered for each machine:
+A lot has changed in Cricut machines, we’ve gone from manual die-cutting machines where you would physically load in a design to new electronic cutting machines, some of which only work with an internet connection and wireless Bluetooth.

 • Wireless capability: Now that Cricut has fully featured iOS & Android apps available, they’re including Bluetooth wireless on all of their new machines.
-Having less clutter in your craft room, or more portability to be able to pull out a machine and use it anywhere in the house not only makes crafting a lot easier, in my case it makes me a lot more likely to use the machine.
+Having less clutter in your craft room, or more portability to be able to pull out a machine and use it anywhere in the house not only makes crafting a lot easier, but in my case it makes me a lot more likely to use the machine.

 • Cutting force: If you’re only working with thin vinyl or cardstock, most machines are going to be sufficient for you, but as soon as you try to work with thicker materials like leather, acrylic, or wood, you’ll start having issues.
 Too much cutting force is never a problem, but not enough of it can leave you wondering why your project isn’t quite looking like the example you’re following in the tutorial.
 If cutting force is a priority of yours, I’d avoid the Cricut Joy.